You have made the decision to become a truck driver, now what?

 Get trained by the experts in the trucking industry

-With years of experience driving heavy vehicles in the transport and fuel industries, Chris Shilling Transport Training can get you trained up and accredited fast.
-Chris Shilling Transport Training cover most Truck Driving Classes including MR, HR, HC, and MC.
+With years of experience driving heavy vehicles in the transport and fuel industries, CS Transport Training can get you trained up and accredited fast.
+CS Transport Training cover most Truck Driving Classes including MR, HR, HC, and MC.
 Click here for classes we teach, or contact Chris Shilling on 0434 366 758 to book a driving course.
 Alternatively, click here to send us an online message and we will get right back to you.